mpaiva-cc/poc-style-dictionary/README.md

-# Managing multi-brand Design Token System for SaaS applications
+# Managing multi-brand Design Tokens System for SaaS applications

-This repository contains our design token system that supports multiple brands and platforms across a single SaaS application.
+This repository contains our design tokens system that supports multiple brands and platforms across a single SaaS application.
 This system allows us to maintain consistent branding while accommodating platform-specific requirements.